AdobeDocs/campaign-standard.en/help/administration/using/configuring-transactional-messaging.md

    ![](assets/message-center_delete-confirm.png)

+>[!IMPORTANT]
+>
+>Deleting an event configuration that has been published and already used will also delete the corresponding transactional message(s) and its sending and tracking logs.

 ## Integrating the triggering of the event in a website {#integrating-the-triggering-of-the-event-in-a-website}

 Once you have created an event, you will have to integrate the triggering of this event into your website.